What is data management?

 Storing Data: This step involves selecting and maintaining the appropriate infrastructure to house your organization’s information.
 It also includes decisions about storage types, such as relational databases, NoSQL databases, or cloud data warehouses.
 Considering the volume and type of data your organization handles, you must also determine the optimal storage capacity.

-Structuring Data: Raw data is often messy, so it must be structured in a way that makes sense, usually through databases with defined tables and relationships.
+Structuring Data: Raw data often lacks a defined structure, so it must be structured in a way that makes sense, usually through databases with defined tables and relationships.
 This step also involves cleaning and transforming the data so that it’s standardized and consistent.

 Improving Data Quality: Data quality is fundamental to ensuring accurate and reliable information.
 Start by implementing robust data validation checks during the data entry phase to prevent errors.
 Collaborate with data owners and users to establish and enforce data quality standards.
 Utilize data cleansing tools and techniques to correct inaccuracies and inconsistencies.